-Leadership in the Emerging Culture Courses (28 hours) DMIN 516 Contours of Leadership in Emerging Culture 3 DMIN 517 Engaging Leadership Concepts 2 DMIN 526 Vision and Voice in Postmodern Culture 3 DMIN 527 Developing Leadership Strategies 3 DMIN 528 Spirituality and Leadership 3 DMIN 536 Leadership in Cross-Cultural Perspective 3 DMIN 537 Thinking Globally and Leading Locally 2 DMIN 546 Theology and Practice of Leadership in the Emerging Culture 3 DMIN 547 Distilling a Dream for Leadership in the Emerging Culture 3 DMIN 548 Spiritual Leadership in Christian Community 3 Research Courses (4 hours) DMIN 513 Introduction to Research and Resources 1 DMIN 523 Research Topic/Literature Review 1 DMIN 533 Designing a Research Model 1 DMIN 543 Writing the Dissertation 1 Dissertation (4 hours) DMIN 550 Dissertation 4 DMIN 555 Dissertation Continuation (continuation as needed:) 1

-‡Students must maintain continuous enrollment in the dissertation continuation until completion.
-DMIN 555 is required for students who do not finish their dissertation research within the minimum 4 hours.
+Leadership in the Emerging Culture Courses (28 hours) DMIN 516 Contours of Leadership in Emerging Culture 3 DMIN 517 Engaging Leadership Concepts 2 DMIN 526 Vision and Voice in Postmodern Culture 3 DMIN 527 Developing Leadership Strategies 3 DMIN 528 Spirituality and Leadership 3 DMIN 536 Leadership in Cross-Cultural Perspective 3 DMIN 537 Thinking Globally and Leading Locally 2 DMIN 546 Theology and Practice of Leadership in the Emerging Culture 3 DMIN 547 Distilling a Dream for Leadership in the Emerging Culture 3 DMIN 548 Spiritual Leadership in Christian Community 3 Research Courses (4 hours) DMIN 513 Introduction to Research and Resources 1 DMIN 523 Research Topic/Literature Review 1 DMIN 533 Designing a Research Model 1 DMIN 543 Writing the Dissertation 1 Dissertation (4 hours) DMIN 550 Dissertation 4 DMIN 555 Dissertation Continuation (continuation as needed‡) 1 required for students who do not finish their dissertation research within the minimum 4 hours.
 DMIN 555 is repeatable each fall and spring semester until the dissertation is finished.